 Misplaced Mobile Devices Leads to HHS Investigations, Millions in Fines

 In a February 14, 2017 article written by Tammy Worth at Renal & Urology News, it reported that in 2016, The University of Mississippi Medical Center was fined $2.75 million and the Oregon Health & Science University was fined $2.7 million stemming from missing and unencrypted laptops by Health and Human Services (HHS).HHS a federal agency that enforces, as one of its functions, enforcing the privacy and security rules in the Health Insurance Portability and Accountability Act (HIPAA).
 Help mitigate this risk for your organization by employing a mobile device policy.Read the article

-You can help minimize your exposure to this risk by using Office 365 Mobile Device Policy.
-With this, you are able push out security policies onto mobile devices that connect to your Office 365 environment.
+You can help minimize your exposure to this risk by using Microsoft 365 Mobile Device Policy.
+With this, you are able push out security policies onto mobile devices that connect to your Microsoft 365 environment.
 Once you security policy is created, you can then applied it to a specific device or set it as the default policy to apply it to all the mobile devices.
 Some of the configuration settings can define in a policy include:

 - Requiring a password for the lock screen

 - Define the complexity requirement for the password